Azure/fleet/hack/aks/property-based-scheduling.md

 ## What's next

-Congratulations!
-You have completed the tutorial; we hope that you will appreciate the property-based scheduling capabilities we have added to Fleet.
+Congrats!
+We hope that property-based scheduling (preview) has improved your overall Fleet experience.
 If you have any questions, feedback, or concerns, please raise [a GitHub issue](https://github.com/Azure/fleet/issues).

-To learn more about Fleet, see the [Fleet GitHub repository](https://github.com/Azure/fleet) and the [Fleet documentation](https://github.com/Azure/fleet/tree/main/docs).
+Aside from property-based scheduling, Fleet offers many other scheduling features that are useful in a multi-cluster environment; check out the [How-to Guide: Using the Fleet `ClusterResourcePlacement` API](https://github.com/Azure/fleet/tree/main/docs/howtos/crp.md) for more information.

+You can also review Fleet's [source code](https://github.com/Azure/fleet) or review its [documentation](https://github.com/Azure/fleet/tree/main/docs) on GitHub.